digital-futures-academy/airport-challenge/MYREADME.md

 # NOTES/LEARNINGS
 - Some edge cases are incorporated into the tests above but there maybe should have been more considered.
-- noTakeOff() and noLanding() includes defined variables to make the test pass but this may not be the best way of doing this.
+- There are functions within the classes which includes defined variables to make the test pass but this may not be the best way of doing this.
+Could have created instances and then run the tests on those.